tqh/efi-example/README.md

 ------------------------
 WARNING: I take no absolutly NO responsablitiy for this, make sure you know what you are doing.
 This is just a quick summary.

+At the moment my XUbuntu don't boot if *example.efi* boots before, so DO NOT DO THIS UNLESS YOU KNOW WHAT YOU ARE DOING.
+YOU SHOULD FAMILARIZE YOURSELF WITH HOW TO EDIT AND REMOVE BOOT OPTIONS IN THE FIRMWARE BEFORE EXPEREMENTING WITH THIS!

 Usually the UEFI boot partition is mounted at */boot/efi*.
 It should have a *EFI* sub-directory that contains the different EFI applications.
 These apps probably have their own directories as well:
 ```